hsteini/R_info/README.md

 ```

 6) Attention!
-Below the x are three ``` !
+Below the x are three ```
 7) In a Rmarkdown file the code is always between \``` {r}  code code code  \```
+8) Your documentation you write with RMarkdown - look at the CheatSheets for the simple syntax.
-6) Now you can select all the code and click on the Knit button
+9) Now you can select all the code and click on the Knit button
-7) Voila - now you should get a pdf or docx or html file
+10) Voila - now you should get a pdf or docx or html file
-8) If you click on the arrow on the left side of the Knit button you can decide, what file format you want to generate.
+11) If you click on the arrow on the left side of the Knit button you can decide, what file format you want to generate.
-9) If you have any further questions feel free to contact me.
+12) If you have any further questions feel free to contact me.